unBonChasseur/Web_PST-Moodle/README.md

 Depending on the question settings the question will end automatically, or will need to be ended via the instructor's "end question" button.

 The teacher can, at a later date, go back through the results and, for each question, see exactly what answer each student gave.
-Students will also be able to view their attempts based on the display options in the quiz settings
+Students will also be able to view their attempts based on the display options in the quiz settings.
+(Active Quiz ReadMe)

+Updates :
+  - fixed endless timer by disabling unnecessary buttons on specific context
+  - style by adding bigger blue buttons
+  - deletion of some buttons not interacting with the question bank (delete question, move, ...)
+  - ...

+New features :
+  - connected students counter at the beginning of the session
+  - connected students' name at the beginning of the session

 ## Installation:

-### Moodle plugins directory

-Click on "Install now" within the plugins directory, and then select your site from the list of "My sites"

-### Manually

 Unzip all the files into a temporary directory.
 Copy the 'activequiz' folder into 'moodlehomedir/mod'.
 The system administrator should then log in to moodle and click on the 'Notifications' link in the Site administration block.
+(Active Quiz ReadMe)

+### Or

+Move to : Site administration -> plugins -> install plugins -> install plugins from ZIP file.
+Drag and drop the ZIP file.
+Click on 'show more' and select 'Activity Module (mod)' for the 'plugin type'.
+Install it.

 ## Uninstalling:
-Delete the module from the 'Activities' module list in the admin section.

-## Feedback:
+Move to : Site administration -> plugins -> plugins overview.
+Uninstall it.

+## Feedback for original Active Quiz plugin:

 You can contact me (John Hoopes) at moodle@madisoncreativeweb.com You can contact Davo Smith on 'moodle AT davosmith DOT co DOT uk, or at http://www.davosmith.co.uk/contact.php

-This module is provided as is by John Hoopes and the University of Wisconsin released under the same license of Moodle (GPL v3)
+The original module is provided as is by John Hoopes and the University of Wisconsin released under the same license of Moodle (GPL v3)
+(Active Quiz ReadMe)

 ## Please note